ustwo/engineering-blog/src/content/articles/speech-2-speech/index.md

 Just like when we go to the supermarket to select ingredients for a recipe, we can also choose digital "ingredients" to build our solutions.
 In this article, I’d like to explore and break down the complexity of these applications.

-How easy is it to create a "Speech-to-Speech" solution that captures speech, processes it, and translates it into another language in real-time?
+How easy is it to create a "speech-to-speech" solution that captures speech, processes it and translates it into another language in real-time?

 Using AI-based services, it’s surprisingly accessible and easy to create such a solution quickly.
-For this solution, I am using [OpenAI](https://openai.com/) for natural language processing, [AssemblyAI](https://www.assemblyai.com/) for speech recognition, [ElevenLabs](https://elevenlabs.io/) for speech synthesis, and [LangChain](https://www.langchain.com/) for workflow management, which have been game-changers.
+For this solution, I am using [OpenAI](https://openai.com/) for natural language processing, [AssemblyAI](https://www.assemblyai.com/) for speech recognition, [ElevenLabs](https://elevenlabs.io/) for speech synthesis and [LangChain](https://www.langchain.com/) for workflow management, which have been game-changers.

 Here is a small experiment in which I’m speaking in English, and the app pronounces it in French or Portuguese: